 Our advocates are independent.
 They are employed by Derbyshire Mind, a local charity.

-Community advocates support people with learning disabilities, mental ill health, physical or sensory disabilities, people with Asperger’s or Autism and older people.
+Community advocates support people with learning disabilities, mental ill health, physical or sensory disabilities, people with Asperger’s or Autism, older people and their Carers

 - You must be aged 18 or over and live in Derbyshire to use the service.

 Local authorities must involve you in decisions about your care and support.